xmatters/Chef-Automate-Generic-Webhook/README.md

 ## Chef Automate Server
 1. Edit the delivery.rb file on the Chef Automate Server.
 See the following instructions to configure the Notifier Settings. [delivery.rb](http://chef-web-docs-notify.s3-website-us-west-2.amazonaws.com/config_rb_delivery.html#notifier-settings).
 2. The attached delivery.rb file is an example of the configured settings pointing to a xMatters instance.
-3. The following are the ruby lines in the file:
+The following lines in the delivery.rb file are what send the information from Chef Automate to xMatters during an error.
       ```
-          notifier['enable']
+          notifier['enable'] = true
-          notifier['user_webhook_url']
+notifier['user_webhook_url'] = 'https://[xmatters instance]/api/integration/1/functions/7ae4d0e1-10bd-4c63-bf60-9a862a0abf18/triggers'
       ```
 4. The following is a sample notification message body: